best-practice-and-impact/afcharts-py/README.md

 Analysis Function **formatting** can be applied to any Matplotlib or Plotly chart using the built-in style sheets. afcharts-py also provides easy access to the Analysis Function recommended **colour palettes**.

-See the [afcharts-py cookbook](https://best-practice-and-impact.github.io/afcharts-py/) for a Getting Started guide and extensive code examples for common chart types.
+See the [afcharts-py cookbook](https://best-practice-and-impact.github.io/afcharts-py/) for the [Getting Started](https://best-practice-and-impact.github.io/afcharts-py/getting-started.html) guide and extensive code examples for common chart types.

 ### Matplotlib